-Kentucky, Tennessee, Lake of the Ozarks, and Oklahoma.
+Kentucky, Tennessee, Lake of the Ozarks, Oklahoma, and Arkansas

 Many people may not realize how much boating happens in the Heartland, but it's a great boating destination!